data-han/twitter_kafka_sentiment/README.md

          4. This checkpoint location has to be a path in an HDFS compatible file system, and can be set as an option in the DataStreamWriter when starting a query.
          5. ``.option("checkpointLocation", "path/to/HDFS/dir") ``
 4. InfluxDB
-   1. Purpose: store time-series data
+   1. Purpose: store time-series data (industry standard for time-series) - useful for time dependent sequential data coming at high rate and quick retrieval as time series
    2. Info
       1. Bucket: named location where time series data is stored
       2. Field: key-value pair data structure that stores meta data and actual data value. - not indexed